Parkview Manor in Minneapolis, MN

 • pro The staff is very friendly and helpful.

-• pro The maintenance team is great.
+• pro The maintenance team is excellent and proactively responsive.

 Cons